Red-tagging in the Philippines: Humanitarian activity

 Humanitarian organization Oxfam has been accused by the Philippine Department of National Defense of being a communist and terror front.
 Security forces raided the offices of other red-tagged organizations and arrested 57 individuals.

 Practical bottom–up efforts rooted in the traditional and precolonial spirit of bayanihan have been threatened with glib accusations of sympathizing with causes condemned by the NTF-ELCAC.
 Community pantries, set up in the wake of the COVID-19 pandemic, had been denounced by state officials as being fronts for the Communist Party of the Philippines.
 Antonio Parlade disapproved of the widely circulating narrative that the state had been inadequate in responding to the effects of its own measures in containing COVID-19.
 Lorraine Badoy-Partosa also slammed the National Democratic Front of the Philippines for allegedly setting up community pantries for seditious purposes.
 Karapatan, in an official statement, hit back, stressing, "Having already been the cause of hardship in the first place, they now have the gall to intimidate?"
 Panfilo Lacson has also praised the mutual-aid efforts of pantry organizers.

+In 2021, Leyte Center for Development (LCDE), which provides humanitarian aid to the Leyte's poorest communities, was subject to intimidation, death threats, and red-tagging.
+A rally, allegedly organized by the Philippine Army, brought 20 people carrying placards red-tagging the LCDE.
+The groups was charged with terrorism financing, though the cases were eventually dismissed by the prosecutor.
+In spite of the dismissal, LCDE's bank accounts were frozen and the group were forced to stop operations.

 Entertainers

-In 2020, actress Angel Locsin, after merely criticizing Congress, was accused of being a terrorist and a member of the NPA.
+In 2020, actress Angel Locsin was allegedly accused by Lt.
+Gen. Antonio Parlade of being a member of the NPA.
 Foreign Secretary Teodoro Locsin Jr. retaliated by slamming the actress' slanderers, tweeting "Anyone [who] messes with her will get it.
 I am not allowed to threaten on Twitter."

 In October 2020, Lt.
 Gen. Antonio Parlade Jr. of the National Task Force to End Local Communist Armed Conflict (NTF-ELCAC) urged supporters of the government to refrain from "red tagging" actress Liza Soberano after she appeared on a webinar of GABRIELA, but appeared to have done it himself anyhow.
 Parlade warned her that engaging with activist groups like GABRIELA would make her end up like activist Josephine Lapira, who allegedly joined the NPA and was killed in an armed encounter with government troops.
 He also mentioned several other celebrities who are vocal against the government such as beauty queen Catriona Gray and actress Angel Locsin.
 Soberano's camp denounced the "red tagging" of the actress.
 GABRIELA, with senators Risa Hontiveros and Francis Pangilinan defended Soberano and criticized Parlade's "red tagging," while the Concerned Artists of the Philippines (CAP) urged the general to retract his statement and apologize to the actress.